 With a little bit of planning and some help from licensing experts (like Core BTS) who know how all these pieces fit together, licensing doesn’t have to be the enemy.
 Sometimes it can be a benefit – unlocking new security technologies sooner than expected because you cost-justified the expense because of X and got Y as well, or by eliminating 3rd party expenses because the Microsoft stack has reached or exceeded parity with something else you’re paying for.

-As a leading Microsoft Gold Partner, and Azure Expert MSP, we understand the intricacies of licensing and cloud optimization.
+As a Microsoft Solutions Partner and Azure Expert MSP, we understand the intricacies of licensing and cloud optimization.
 That’s why we developed COMPASS, a program designed to help you map out your investment strategy so you can get control over your Microsoft portfolio.